Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

 System Diagram
 --------------
 ..  image:: images/AscentSystemDiagram.png
-    :height: 600px
+    :width: 85%
     :align: center

 Dependencies
 ------------
-  This section describes some of Ascents key dependencies.
+  This section describes Ascent's key dependencies.

 ..  image:: images/AscentDependencies.png
-    :height: 600px
+    :width: 85%
     :align: center

 Conduit (Required)
 """"""""""""""""""
-  Conduit is an open source project from Lawrence Livermore National Laboratory that provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python.
+  `Conduit <http://software.llnl.gov/conduit/>`_ is an open source project from Lawrence Livermore National Laboratory that provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python.
 It is used for data coupling between packages in-core, serialization, and I/O tasks.
   Ascent leverages Conduit as its from facing API, since it can be used to describe simulation data in multiple programming languages.

 VTK-h (Optional but recommended)